 Free of steps

-A good floor is free of steps or cracks in the floor.
-Minor steps and cracks can though be filled and ground or faired in.
+A good floor is free of steps or cracks in the floor, although minor imperfections can be filled and ground or faired in.

 A non-porous, airtight floor surface is needed for an air film to be formed between the floor and air bearings.
-Small joints, cracks and damage in the floor surface can be repaired with a filling material.
+Small joints, cracks and damage can however be repaired with a smooth filling material.

-A welltrowelled hard concrete surface is good enough and can be used if the trowelling has resulted in a lightreflecting paper-smooth finish.
+A power-trowelled dense concrete surface is usually excellent if the trowelling has resulted in a light-reflecting paper-smooth finish.

 For occasional moves a substandard floor can be improved using thin sheet steel or PVC.

-The air supply system is of great importance for air bearing applications.
-Certain requirements should be met referring to air quality, piping material and dimensions as well as supply pressure to ensure correct operation with a minimum of maintenance.
-Occasional moves using rig sets are less prone to errors caused by air supply problems than an air bearing Mover with air powered drive units.
+The air supply pressure and volume are critical for air bearing applications.
+Specific requirements should also be considered regarding air quality, piping material and dimensions to ensure correct operation with a minimum of maintenance.
+Occasional moves using rig sets are less affected by issues caused by air supply problems than an Air Bearing Mover with integral controls and air-powered drive units.